Ravenbrook/mps/procedure/review.rst

 ---------------

 _`.role`: People taking part in review are given *roles*.

+_`.role.two`: All the roles can be covered by just two people.

 _`.role.all`: The leader (`.role.leader`_) must ensure that all roles are assigned to someone, to ensure that everything necessary gets